sumcoinlabs/sumcoin/test/README.md

 - [functional](/test/functional) which test the functionality of sumcoind and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the sumcash utilities, currently only sumcash-tx.
+- [util](/test/util) which tests the sumcoin utilities, currently only sumcoin-tx.
 - [lint](/test/lint/) which perform various static analysis checks.

 The util tests are run as part of `make check` target.
 The functional